jaantollander/masters-thesis/content/30_monitoring.md

 The thesis advisor and system administrators were responsible for enabling Lustre Jobstats, developing the monitoring client and ingest server, installing them on Puhti, and maintaining the database.
 We adapted the Monitoring client and Ingest server codes from a GPU monitoring program written in the Go language [@go_language], which used InfluxDB [@influxdb] as a database.
-We changed the database to TimescaleDB.
+We changed the database to TimescaleDB [@timescaledb].
 We take the precise design of programs as given and explain them only at a high level.
 The thesis work focused on the analysis and visualization parts which we explain in Section \ref{results}.